-Hasbro is traditionally the #2 toymaker in the US behind Mattel, before overtaking its longtime and hard-pressed rival for the top spot during 2017.
+Hasbro spent almost 25 years as the #2 toymaker in the US behind Mattel, before overtaking its longtime and hard-pressed rival for the top spot during 2017.
 Globally, though, it still sits behind Danish rival LEGO.
-Hasbro lacks the iconic brand power of Mattel's Barbie or its Danish rival's Lego bricks, although the huge success of four (and counting) movies based around Hasbro's Transformers toy range have substantially boosted global sales of that particular brand.
+Hasbro lacks the iconic brand power of Mattel's Barbie or its Danish rival's Lego bricks, although the huge success of a series of movies based around Hasbro's Transformers toy range have substantially boosted global sales of that particular brand.
 In general, Hasbro is stronger than Mattel in the boy's sector, and its other brands include GI Joe and his international counterpart Action Man.
 It also has a much larger portfolio of traditional board games, including perennial classics Monopoly and Trivial Pursuit.
 Other recent successes have been licensed products based on Marvel and Star Wars characters and My Little Pony and Littlest Pet Shop animal figures.
 Encouraged by the success of Transformers, and its own past forays into entertainment content development, the group launched its own cable TV channel in the US in 2010, The Hub, a joint venture with Discovery.
 That experiment didn't work out and was reshaped in 2014, but the group still runs its own inhouse TV and movie production division.

 See Toys & Games Sector index for other companies